Dermot10/dermotbruce-content/projects/gcs-connector/index.md

 Reinforced a delivery-focused approach to backend engineering, balancing maintainability, scalability, and real-world business requirements."
 ---

+High-level Breakdown:

 This project focused on building a robust ingestion layer rather than a one-off migration.
 Emphasis was placed on correctness, throughput, and extensibility to support long-term analytics needs as data volume and source complexity grew.